alexandengstrom/blundernet-chess-engine/README.md

 ## Features:
-- **Neural Network Driven**: Every move the engine makes is determined entirely by the neural network’s output, with no traditional chess algorithms involved.
+- **Neural Network Only**: No search tree — all decisions are made directly from the model’s output.
-- **Model Training**: The repository is designed for easy training of new models, so you can experiment with different architectures and training data.
+- **Train Your Own Models**: Easily train custom models from real game data.
-- **Pygame GUI**: A simple GUI using Pygame is included which allows you to play against your models in a local environment.
+- **Pygame GUI**: Play against your engine locally.
-- **Lichess Bridge**: With the Lichess integration, you can pit your models against real opponents online by letting them play on Lichess.
+- **Lichess Integration**: Let your model play online games via the Lichess API.
-- **Evaluation Set**: The evaluation test set i have used is included in the repo, so you can compare your own models to my model as long as you are using the same board matrix representation.
+- **Evaluation Tools**: Includes a test suite to benchmark models across game phases and tactics.
 ## Installation:
 To get started with the project, first clone the repo:
 ```bash